ebi-jdispatcher/webservice-clients/java/README.txt

   ant jar

-4. Package downloaded dependancies:
+4. Package downloaded dependencies:

-  ant package-dependancies
+  ant package-dependencies

 Dependanices are managed using Apache Ivy (http://ant.apache.org/ivy/), and are configured in ivy.xml.